dokipen3d/cpplox/README.md

 Some things that I learned along the way....

+static function means that only the current TU can use it. its not visible by other TUs at link time. (although can still be called through function pointers).

 calling std get with a const ref to a variant will return a const refT back. the return constness of the return type depends on the type of the variant passed in. kind sof makes sense. you dont want to return a non const ref to a const variant from std get. the wrapper function needs to return a const ref too.

 making a function const only makes sense for a template function that is part of a class. it means that it wont modify the class itself. a free template function doesnt need const because its not a member of anythin it can moidy. this is why we got  Error C2270: Modifiers not allowed on nonmember functions